Case: Researching and designing a serious gaming intervention related to safety

 How Quattor P helped

-Quattor P has initiated a research and development project with eleven partners throughout the world – amongst which are Anglo Eastern, The Standard Club, IHC Shipbuilding and TU Delft – to conduct research towards the hampering and supporting factors in implementing a stop work policy effectively.
+Quattor P has initiated a research and development project with eleven partners throughout the world – amongst which are Anglo Eastern, The Standard Club, IHC Shipbuilding and TU Delft and serious games developer Raccoon Serious Games– to conduct research towards the hampering and supporting factors in implementing a stop work policy effectively.

-With the results of the research a serious gaming intervention is developed.
+With the results of the research a serious gaming intervention is developed, together with serious game designer Raccoon Serious Games.
 Serious gaming is a tool for which people can practice a certain skill in a safe environment.
 The intervention has two goals:

 - To have people to practice with using the stop work authority;